Frequently asked questions

 For ceiling mount, unscrew and take out the metal ground plate from the case.
 With the help of some construction, this plate is mounted to the ceiling with RyngDyng flipped bottom up, i.e., the cameras are beneath the plate.

-In the App goto 'system -> RyngDyng' and activate 'ceiling mount'.
+In the App goto page RyngDyng->Settings and activate ceiling mount.
 This new setting will be active after a reboot of RyngDyng.
 You can check this setting by looking at the test images: they will be correctly oriented, although RyngDyng is flipped and bottom up.

 The mounting height of RyngDyng should be 1.3 m - 2.0 m (1.4 - 2.3 yrd) above the center of the target.
 If the ceiling is too high above, a construction is needed that holds RyngDyng below and at a distance to the ceiling.
 The horizontal distance to the target should be the same as when RyngDyng is put on the ground.